I2C HID Device Drivers for Windows | DriverFinder

 7. Close the Device Manager.

 This will disable the power management for the I2C device.
+Windows can no longer disable the device to save power.

 Only leave the option disabled if it actually solves the problem.
 In normal circumstances, all devices with power management options should be allowed to be disabled by Windows when it is switched to a power-saving mode.